PromosWTF/contracts/Readme.md

         promosMintContract = _promosMintContract;
     }

-    // Promos will be using this function to mint.
-Use `OnlyPromos` modifier to make sure that only Promos can mint via this fucntion.
-And, finally, Invoke _safeMint(_to, _amount) function mintPromos(address _to, uint256 _amount)
+    // Promos mint function.
+Use `OnlyPromos` modifier to restrict to Promos contract function mintPromos(address _to, uint256 _amount)
         external
         payable
         override
         OnlyPromos(_to)
     {
+        // Your custom logic here

+        // IMPORTANT!
+        // Avoid using msg.sender and use _to argument instead
         _safeMint(_to, _amount);
     }

-    // Here we have to override the `supportsInterface` function.
-It's important to support `IPromos.sol` interface, so we know we deals with compatible contract function supportsInterface(bytes4 interfaceId)
+    // Required to support `IPromos.sol`
+    function supportsInterface(bytes4 interfaceId)
         public
         view